Applied Clinical Genetics (GENC5002)

 UNIT OF STUDY

-Applied clinical genetics will be co-presented and integrated with the Unit of Study: Clinical genetics.
-Students will be introduced to the management of clinical and genetic information and databases.
-Molecular genetic theory will underpin the understanding of the basis of genetic, syndromes of paediatric and adult onset, neurogenetics and connective tissue genetics.
+Applied clinical genetics will be co-presented and integrated with the Unit of Study (UOS):GENC5002 Clinical genetics.
+Students will be introduced to the management of clinical and genomic information and databases.
+Essential tools of genetic counselling including family history taking and pedigree construction will be introduced early and will be applied throughout the semester in the context offamily case studies which will illustrate the psychosocial impact of a genetic diagnosis.
+Molecular genetic theory will underpin the understanding of the basis of genetic, syndromes of paediatric and adult onset conditions, intellectual disability, neurogenetic and connective tissue disorders.
 Application to screening and diagnosis of genetic conditions in the prenatal, paediatric and adult contexts, and current treatment therapies and preventive strategies will be presented.
 Public Health genetics, genetic epidemiology and population screening will be studied as important aspects of community genetics.
-This unit also provides practical training in risk assessment and probability of outcomes that are important in genetic counselling for families with chromosomal rearrangements including cryptic anomalies, Mendelian disorders and polygenic disorders.
-Sources for a priori and empiric estimates of risk and Bayesian approaches to final risk perception will be taught.

 Our courses that offer this unit of study